peterBlenkharn/Physics-Exam-Maon/Assets/Exam - A/TASKS.md

 Avoid:
 - using the direction to the dock or to world origin
 - pointing the drone at a fixed world axis

+Hint:
+'eps' is just short for epsilon, which just means 'a small number', which we arbitrarily set to something really small like 0.001 for example.

+Don't overcomplicate this one!
+If it seems easy, it is. if it seems hard, take another look.

 ---